crickets-and-comb/bfb_delivery/docs/developers.rst

         B -->|1:m| D[Routes]
         D -->|1:m| C[Stops]

 So, in Circuit, a plan can have multiple drivers, and routes only get created when a plan with stops and drivers is created and optimized.
-Optimization allocates stops to the drivers in the plan, with one route per driver.
+Optimization allocates stops to the drivers in the plan, with one route per driver in the plan.
+A driver may have multiple routes, and plan may have multiple routes.

 But, for the Bellingham Food Bank, there is only ever one route per plan.
 They only assign a single driver to each plan.
 A driver may still have multiple routes.
 If a driver has multiple routes, they number the plan titles (e.g., "1.17 Tim #1", "1.17 Tim #2").
 Plan titles function essentially as route IDs, and plan titles are also a quasi-ID for drivers.
 The ``plan:driver`` relationship goes from ``m:m`` in Circuit to ``m:1`` for the food bank.